AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md

 * Your Access Level must permit uploading documents to Workfront.
 For more information, see [Grant access to documents](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-documents.md).
 * You must have permissions to upload documents to the item where you want it.
 For more information, see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
 * The file uploads to the Documents area for the Workfront object that you select.
+* You cannot export a document to the Documents area in the Global Navigation Bar from an Adobe Creative Cloud application.

 This section explains the following: